Is Too Much Screen-Time Harmful for our Children’s Brain Function?

 “How much better is it to get wisdom than gold! and to get understanding rather be chosen than silver!” – Proverbs 16:16 (KJV)

-For more helpful insight into your children’s media exposure, read Movieguide® Founder, Dr. Ted Baehr’s books The Culture-Wise Family and The Media-Wise Family.Click here to become a monthly donor and receive a copy of STEVE MCQUEEN: AMERICAN ICON on DVD!
+For more helpful insight into your children’s media exposure, read Movieguide® Founder, Dr. Ted Baehr’s books The Culture-Wise Family and The Media-Wise Family.Click here to become a monthly partner and receive a copy of UNPLANNED on DVD!